 Details: Petersham Nurseries Covent Garden, Floral Court, WC2E 8JD | Open Tues-Sun from 11.30am | No Bookings

-A relaxed, minimalist sake bar with an impressive roster of rice wine organised by flavour profile on the menu.
+Moto is a relaxed, minimalist sake bar in Covent Garden with an impressive roster of rice wine organised by flavour profile on the menu.
 If you’re not a seasoned sake drinker, you can kick off with a cocktail – and if you find something you like, you can take it home from the bottle-shop.
 Plus, there’s some mouthwatering Japanese bar bites on offer, including sake-battered chicken karaage.

 Details: 7 Maiden Lane, Covent Garden, WC2E 7NA | Open Tues-Sun, 12pm-late | Book here